OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Optimal Brain Cache (OBCache)

 In \obc, when we also relax the objective to the output error within the perturbation window:

 the resulting scores also become localized to the same set of query positions $w$ through $s$.
-Therefore, \obc{} generalizes these prior approaches by further introducing output-aware signals, enabling more informed eviction decisions that go beyond raw attention statistics.
+Therefore, by accumulating the pruning-induced eviction error within different perturbation windows, \obc{} scores generalize these prior approaches by further introducing output-aware signals, enabling more informed eviction decisions that go beyond raw attention statistics.